Why it’s important to get a strong password generator

 Three simple steps to security

-Step one: Get a password manager
+Step one: Get a strong password generator

 When you’re asked to set up your master password, choose one that contains numbers, special characters, and both upper and lowercase letters.
 Make it something you’ll remember, but something that no one else could ever guess.
-Single word passwords like names or dictionary terms are weak.
+Single-word passwords like names or dictionary terms are weak.
 Three or more unrelated words strung together with a special character between them are best.
 For instance, “Pink*Flamingos2Gold*Conversion” is a strong password where “Kermit” isn’t.
 While “Password123!” conforms to common requirements for a secure password, it is anything but.

 This hopefully doesn’t need to be said: definitely don’t use your name, your kid’s name, your birthday or anything that could be guessed with a little creeping.